1874: The Virginia State Legislature passes an act to cede the land necessary for the construction of a lighthouse on April 16.

 1876: On July 31, 1876, Congress appropriates $15,000 to build a lighthouse at the mouth of the Nansemond River, Virginia.

-1877: A tract of land for construction of the lighthouse is obtained from the Governor of Virginia.
+1877: A five-acre tract of land is titled to the United States for construction of the lighthouse from the Governor of Virginia.

 1878: The framing for the superstructure of the lighthouse is started at the Lazaretto depot on February 26 and is completed by the end of March.
 The metalwork for the structure is taken from the foundation of the old lighthouse at Roanoke Marshes, North Carolina.